Vishvaksena

-Vishvaksena (विष्वक्सेन) or Vishwaksena, is the commander-in-chief of the army of the Hindu deity Vishnu, additionally serving as a gatekeeper and chamberlain of his celestial abode of Vaikuntha.
-As the embodiment of the tantras, Vishvaksena is worshipped before any ritual or function in the Vaikhanasas and Sri Vaishnavism sects.
-He occupies an important place in Vaikhanasa and Pancaratra temple traditions, where temple festivals often begin with his worship and procession.
+Vishvaksena (विष्वक्सेन) or Vishwaksena is the commander-in-chief of the army of the Hindu deity Vishnu, and acts as a gatekeeper and guardian of his celestial abode (realm) of Vaikuntha.
+As the embodiment of the tantras, Vishvaksena is worshipped prior to any rituals and ceremonies in the Vaikhanasa and Sri Vaishnava traditions.
+In Vaikhanasa and Pancharatra temple traditions, major festivals typically begin with his worship and procession.